Gennett Records: History

 Brunswick Records acquired the old Gennett pressing plant for Decca.
 After Decca opened a new pressing plant in Pinckneyville, Illinois, in 1956, the old Gennett plant in Richmond, Indiana, was sold to Mercury Records in 1958.
 Mercury operated the historic plant until 1969 when it moved to a nearby modern plant later operated by Cinram.
-Located at 1600 Rich Road, Cinram closed the plant in 2009.

-The Gennett company produced the Gennett, Starr, Champion, Superior, and Van Speaking labels, and also produced some Supertone, Silvertone, and Challenge records under contract.
-The firm pressed most Autograph, Rainbow, Hitch, Ku Klux Klan (KKK), Our Song, and Vaughn records under contract.

 Gennett Walk of Fame

 In September 2007, the Starr-Gennett Foundation began to honor the most important Gennett artists on a Walk of Fame near the site of Gennett's Richmond, Indiana, recording studio.

 The Gennett Walk of Fame is located along South 1st Street in Richmond at the site of the Starr Piano Company and embedded in the Whitewater Gorge Trail, which connects to the longer Cardinal Greenway Trail.
 Both trails are part of the American Discovery Trail, the only coast-to-coast, non-motorized recreational trail.

 The Foundation convened its National Advisory Board in January, 2006, to choose the first 10 inductees.
 The inductees are selected from: classic jazz, old-time country, blues, gospel (African-American and Southern), American popular song, ethnic, historic/spoken, and classical, giving preference to the first five categories.

 The consensus selection for the first inductee in the Gennett Walk of Fame was Louis Armstrong.
 The first ten inductees were: